coding-circle/charades/documentation/Timer.md

 # Timer Syncing in Charades

-This should probably just be a medium article.
-But here are the challenges of syncing time across multiple devices in JS and how we handled them.
+Here are the challenges of syncing time across multiple devices in JS and how we handled them.

 ### Problem